appium/appium/docs/en/writing-running-appium/finding-elements.md

 ## Finding and interacting with elements

-Appium supports a subset of the WebDriver locator strategies:
+Appium supports a subset of the WebDriver locator strategies such as:

 * find by "class" (i.e., ui component type)
 * find by "xpath" (i.e., an abstract representation of a path to an element, with certain constraints)

+You can see a list of them in [Selector Strategies](/docs/en/commands/element/find-elements.md#selector-strategies)

 Appium additionally supports some of the [Mobile JSON Wire Protocol](https://github.com/SeleniumHQ/mobile-spec/blob/master/spec-draft.md) locator strategies

-* `-ios uiautomation`: a string corresponding to a recursive element search using the [UIAutomation library](/docs/en/writing-running-appium/ios/ios-predicate.md) (iOS 9.3 and below only)
+* `-ios predicate string` : a string corresponding to a recursive element search using the [iOS Predicate](/docs/en/writing-running-appium/ios/ios-predicate.md) (iOS 10.0 and above)
+    * `-ios uiautomation` for iOS 9.3 and below
 * `-android uiautomator`: a string corresponding to a recursive element search using the [UiAutomator Api](/docs/en/writing-running-appium/android/uiautomator-uiselector.md) (Android-only)
 * `accessibility id`: a string corresponding to a recursive element search